kodecocodes/i10t/speech-recognizer/speech-recognizer.markdown

 ## Audio File Speech Transcription

 Before you start reading and sending chunks of the user's audio off to a remote server, it would be polite to ask permission.
-In fact, considering their commitment user privacy, it should come as no surprise that Apple requires this! :]
+In fact, considering their commitment to user privacy, it should come as no surprise that Apple requires this! :]

 You're going to kick off the authorization process when the **Transcribe** button in the detail controller is tapped.